 A sleeping bag-A suitable quality sleeping bag is extremely necessary.
 Sleep is so essential on a trek and highly individual.
 It can be hard to sleep at high elevation and you need all the rest you can get so you can peak those high passes like a superior.

-Waterproof jackets-Depending on the season you are trekking in, you need to

-	find the right clothes.
-But waterproof and windproof jackets are a must in
+Waterproof jackets-Depending on the season you are trekking in, you need to find the right clothes.
+But waterproof and windproof jackets are a must in every season.

-	every season.

 During the Everest base camp trek and any other treks in Nepal.
-You will

-	receive mountain Sherpa trekking & expeditions duffle bag at your trek

-	briefing (which will be held the evening before you start the trek) to pack

-	clothes and other necessary stuff.
-Our porter will carry the duffel bag for

-	the whole trek.
-We highly advise you to bring small day pack which you can

-	carry personal belongings such as your camera, water bottle, sun screen,
+You will receive a mountain Sherpa trekking & expeditions duffle bag at your trek briefing (which will be held the evening before you start the trek) to pack clothes and other necessary stuff.
+Our porter will carry the duffel bag for the whole trek.
+We highly advise you to bring a small day pack which you can carry personal belongings such as your camera, water bottle, sunscreen, energy bars.

-	energy bars.

-	Your main suitcase, city clothes, and other extra things will be stored in

-	Kathmandu at Hotel or our office.
-When flying from Kathmandu to Lukla, there

-	is a weight restriction of 15 Kg about 33 pounds per person including your

-	handbag.
-To help keep the weight of your checked bag below the 33-pound

-	limit, we suggest you wear your hiking boots and any heavier clothing items

-	on the plane.
+Your main suitcase, city clothes, and other extra things will be stored in Kathmandu at Hotel or our office.
+When flying from Kathmandu to Lukla, there is a weight restriction of 15 Kg about 33 pounds per person including your handbag.
+To help keep the weight of your checked bag below the 33-pound limit, we suggest you wear your hiking boots and any heavier clothing items on the plane.
 Once you arrive in Lukla you can change and repack.